jeremyckahn/chitchatter/e2e/README.md

 Test configuration is in `playwright.config.ts`:

 - Base URL: `http://localhost:3000`
-- Browsers: Chromium (others can be enabled, see `playwright.config.ts`)
+- Browsers: Chromium (others can be enabled in `playwright.config.ts`)
-- Mobile viewports, if enabled: Pixel 5, iPhone 12
+- Mobile viewports: Currently disabled (can be enabled in config)
 - Headless mode enabled by default
 - Automatic retries on CI (2 retries)
-- Parallel execution enabled locally
+- Parallel execution enabled (1 worker on CI, unlimited locally)

 ## Best Practices